jonasjj/awesome-vhdl/README.md

 The VHDLwhiz edition of awesome-vhdl is not on Visual Studio Marketplace.
 You have to install it from file.

-1. Download [vhdlwhiz.awesome-vhdl.vsix](https://github.com/jonasjj/awesome-vhdl/blob/master/vhdlwhiz.awesome-vhdl.vsix) from the Git repository.
+1. Download the [latest release](https://github.com/jonasjj/awesome-vhdl/releases/latest) from GitHub
-2. In VSCode, hit Ctrl+Shift+P to bring up the command palette.
+2. In VSCode, hit Ctrl+Shift+P to bring up the command palette
 3. Type "install from vsix" and hit Enter
+4. Select the .vsix file to install
+5. Open a VHDL file and start typing a snippet

 ## License
 This extension is licensed under the MIT License.
 Please see the